Enquire now

 Thoracic outlet syndrome (TOS) is an amalgamation of conditions that happens when there is irritation in the blood vessels, due to compression or injury.
 The condition leads to pain and swelling which also involve other symptoms in the thoracic outlet.
 A thoracic outlet is an opening between the upper chest and the lower neck.
 According to studies, the causes of thoracic outlet syndrome haven’t been known yet.
 However, it is believed that it can cause structural anomalies triggers, and other occurrences like car accidents or repeated actions.
 Usually, the treatment options involved for this condition are medication and physical therapy.

 In this blog, we will cover the information related to thoracic outlet syndrome including its causes, symptoms, diagnosis, and treatment.
 But before we move forward with the discussion, remember that this write-up in any condition doesn’t interfere with the consultation of a doctor.
-If you suspect thoracic outlet syndrome symptoms, then make sure to book your appointment with the healthcare professionals at The Calcutta Medical Research Institute in Kolkata, one of the best multispecialty hospitals.
+If you suspect thoracic outlet syndrome symptoms, then make sure to book your appointment with the best orthopedist in Kolkata at the Calcutta Medical Research Institute, one of the best multispecialty hospitals.
 You will find the most experienced and highly-skilled doctors in their respective fields.

 What are the types of thoracic outlet syndrome?